3DStreamingToolkit/3DStreamingToolkit/README.md

 + Windows 10 Anniversary Update / Windows Server 2012 R2 / Windows Server 2016
 + Visual Studio 2015 Update 3
 + Windows 10 SDK - 10.0.14393.795
-+ [Windows 10 DDK](https://msdn.microsoft.com/en-us/library/windows/hardware/ff557573(v=vs.85).aspx) - If building WebRTC Library from source (note: this is likely not the case, and is only necessary if you're planning to modify our dependency library, WebRTC)
++ [WDK](https://msdn.microsoft.com/en-us/library/windows/hardware/ff557573.aspx) - If building WebRTC Library from source (note: this is likely not the case, and is only necessary if you're planning to modify our dependency library, WebRTC)

 ## Installing Prebuilt Dependencies